sotiriskar/modern-etl-stack/README.md

 ## Introduction

-The Netflix Big Data Stack is a curated collection of technologies aimed at providing a robust framework for processing, storing, and analyzing large datasets.
-This stack is inspired by the architecture used by Netflix to manage its massive data pipeline.
-Please note, this is a demonstration of the tools they use and not the actual implementation used by Netflix.
+The Netflix Big Data Stack is a handpicked set of tools designed to handle big data tasks like processing, storing, and analyzing huge datasets.
+It's inspired by how Netflix manages its own vast data pipeline, but it's more of a showcase of the tools they use rather than their exact setup.

 ## Components